 Children also learn life skills through the personal living skills curriculum.
 Junior high students participate in job shadowing with staff while high school students may work in local businesses.

 What happens to Lakota children whose needs cannot be met at St. Joseph's Indian School?

 We provide placement for children in other facilities.
 Referrals can also be made to local school systems near the guardian's residence.

 Does St. Joseph's Indian School provide help to its graduates?

-St. Joseph's Indian School's College Scholarship Fund was established by the Congregation of the Priests of the Sacred Heart to benefit graduates of St. Joseph's eighth-grade and high school programs.
+St. Joseph's Indian School's Scholarship Fund was established by the Congregation of the Priests of the Sacred Heart to benefit graduates of St. Joseph's high school program.
 The scholarship fund provides for the educational needs of Native American students in college and technical schools.

 All scholarship awards are mailed directly to the college or technical school and are based on financial need and academic performance.
 There are two levels of funding available.